chuckdumont/webpack-i18n-extractor-plugin/README.md

 # webpack-i18n-extractor-plugin

+This version supports Webpack versions 2 and 3.
+Use version 2 of this plugin for Webpack 4

 This plugin extracts NLS resources from the application chunks and places them in language/chunk specific resource bundles that are automatically loaded as needed for the current locale.
 There will be *n* resource bundles for each application chunk, where *n* is the number of languages supported by the application.
 Resources belonging to the default, or `root` locale are not extracted and remain in the application chunks.

 NLS resources are identified by their source paths.
 JavaScript files residing in an `nls`  directory are considered to be NLS resources and will be extracted, unless they belong to the default locale.
 Files residing at the root of an `nls` directory (e.g. `./nls/strings.js`), or in a subdirectory named `root` (e.g. `./nls/root/strings.js`) belong to the default locale.
 Files residing in a subdirectory named after a locale (e.g. `./nls/en-us/strings.js`) belong to the self named locale.
 The language portion of the locale name identifies the resource bundle that the resource will reside in.
 All locales for a given language (except the default locale) will reside within the same resource bundle.